javacert/ocp/README.md

    * O(n) --> linear time.
 Performance grows linearly with respect to the size of the collection.
 E.g. Looping through a growing list of elements.
    * O(n2) --> n squared time.
 Code that has nested loops where each loop goes through the data.
+2. Note that functional interfaces do not declare checked exceptions - this can be a problem for methods that do declare checked exceptions.
+Recommended solution is to wrap method in another method which has a try/catch - see page 216.